Tiberiu Olah

-Tiberiu Olah or Tibor Oláh (2 January 1928 – 2 October 2002) was a Romanian-Hungarian composer, teacher and musicologist.
+Tiberiu Olah (2 January 1928 – 2 October 2002) was a Romanian composer, teacher, and musicologist of Hungarian ethnicity.

 Biography

-Tiberiu Olah was born in Arpad, Bihor, and began his studies at the Cluj Conservatory in 1946.
-From 1949-54 he studied at the Moscow Conservatory, and in 1958 he took a position as a lecturer and later as a professor at the Bucharest Conservatory.
-Notable students include Doina Rotaru, Costin Miereanu, Horațiu Rădulescu and Christian Wilhelm Berger.
+Olah was born in Arpășel village, Batăr commune, Bihor County, the son of Ioan Olah, a notary, and Maria Olah, née Molnar.
+After going to elementary school is his native commune, he attended from 1938 to 1940 the King Carol II High School in nearby Salonta, and then went to Oradea, completing his secondary education in 1946 at the Emanuil Gojdu High School.
+He then moved to Cluj, where he began his musical studies at the Cluj Conservatory.
+From 1949 to 1954, he studied at the Moscow Conservatory.
+In 1954 he settled in Bucharest, where he lived in an apartment on Calea Victoriei.
+In 1958 he took a position as a lecturer and later as a professor at the Bucharest Conservatory.
+Notable students include Doina Rotaru, Costin Miereanu, Horațiu Rădulescu, and Christian Wilhelm Berger.

-Olah was a member of the Csodamalom Bábszínház Puppet Theater where he acted as a puppeteer.
+In 1959, he married Ivonne Săucan.
+He did much of his composing in a small peasant house he had purchased in Gruiu, near Bucharest.
+From 1966 to 1969, he participated in summer courses in Darmstadt, and in 1969–1970 he took part in the Study and Creation Internship at the Academy in West Berlin, with support from a DAAD grant.
+Olah was a member of the Csodamalom Bábszínház puppet theater, where he acted as a puppeteer.
 He received grants for research in musicology and presented studies and papers internationally.
-He also published reviews and articles in journals including Studii de Muzicologie, Muzica, România Literară and Melos.
-He died in Târgu Mureș.
+He also published reviews and articles in journals such as Studii de Muzicologie, Muzica, România Literară, and Melos.